-Even if you and your ex divorced abroad and a financial order has already been made in that other country, there are some circumstances in which you can still bring a claim for a further financial order in England and Wales.
+Even if you and your ex divorced abroad and a financial order has already been made in that country, there are some circumstances in which you can still bring a claim for a further financial order in England and Wales.

 To be able to apply for a further financial order, you need to be able to show that you or your ex has a connection to England and Wales.